 5. Conclusion

 The results of these studies suggest that people with SCI use cannabinoids both recreationally and for its therapeutic effects, primarily for pain and spasticity.
-The existing evidence also suggests that cannabinoids are effective in the management of pain and spasticity in people with SCI, at least in the short-term, with one study demonstrating additional therapeutic effects for improved bladder MCC and mood.
+The existing evidence also suggests that cannabinoids may help reduce pain and spasticity in people with SCI, at least in the short-term, but the clinical significance and size of its effects appear unclear.
 Side effects were variable among participants, and were rated as mild to moderate.
 However, sufficient conclusions cannot be made due to the low quality of evidence and small sample sizes that prevented a meta-analysis.
-Longer-term, double-blind RCTs assessing a wider-range of outcomes, in SCI-specific populations should be conducted to further our understanding of the beneficial and detrimental effects of cannabinoids in people with SCI.
+Future studies should be designed as SCI-specific, double-blind RCTs that incorporate large sample sizes, long-term follow-up, and a wider range of outcomes important to SCI, including BP, bladder, bowel, and sexual function.
+Moreover, implementation of standardized outcome measures and cannabinoid formulations, alongside comparisons with traditional therapy should be implemented to further our understanding of the beneficial and detrimental effects of cannabinoids in people with SCI.

 6. Abbreviations:

 AD: Autonomic Dysreflexia

+ANZCTR: Australian New Zealand Clinical Trials Registry

 BP: Blood Pressure

 CBD: cannabidiol